almereyda/awesome-starred/README.md

 - [radicle-link](https://github.com/radicle-dev/radicle-link) - 🌱
 - [mhost](https://github.com/lukaspustina/mhost) - More than host - A modern take on the classic host DNS lookup utility including an easy to use and very fast Rust lookup library.
 - [Horust](https://github.com/FedericoPonzi/Horust) - Horust is a supervisor / init system written in rust and designed to be run inside containers.
-- [xplr](https://github.com/sayanarijit/xplr) - A hackable, minimal, fast TUI file explorer, stealing ideas from nnn and fzf.
+- [xplr](https://github.com/sayanarijit/xplr) - A hackable, minimal, fast TUI file explorer
 - [dirscan](https://github.com/orf/dirscan) - A high performance tool for summarizing large directories or drives
 - [gooseberry](https://github.com/out-of-cheese-error/gooseberry) - A command line utility to generate a knowledge base from Hypothesis annotations
 - [nat](https://github.com/willdoescode/nat) - `ls` alternative with useful info and a splash of color 🎨